dendronhq/dendron-site/vault/dendron.guides.cook.md

 -   for 1, create a new window and initialize a new workspace in some directory that is different from your first workspace
 -   for 2, you have a few options
     -   a. initialize a new workspace in a different directory. open the settings using `> Open User Workspace settings (JSON)`. change the folder to the path of your vault in the initial workspace. run `> Reload Window` for the changes to take affect
-    -   b. use a different version of vscode to open the same workspace (eg. vscode insider, vscodium, vscode regular). you need to do this because vscode will re-use the same window when opening the same workspace
+    -   b. use a different version of VS Code to open the same workspace (eg. VS Code Insiders, VSCodium, VS Code regular). you need to do this because VS Code will re-use the same window when opening the same workspace

 ### Add Dendron to application launchers on Linux desktops